exasol/pyexasol/docs/BEST_PRACTICES.md

 Network is the main bottleneck in majority of cases. `compression` flag enables transparent zlib compression for all client-server communication, including common fetching and fast [HTTP transport](/docs/HTTP_TRANSPORT.md).
 It may improve overall performance by factor 4-8x.

+Enable compression for local laptops connecting to Exasol over wireless network.
 Disable `compression` if you transfer data within the same data center over fast network.

 ## Use HTTP transport for big volumes of data